nemoarchive/analytics/docs/input_file_format_standard.md

 IDxxxx_DataMTX.tab - They primary data matrix.
 Row keys should be Ensembl IDs where possible.
 Otherwise they are keyed on gene symbol and will be mapped to Ensembl IDs during H5AD conversion.

-IDxxxx_ColMeta.tab - Metadata for each column from the primary matrix.
+IDxxxx_COLmeta.tab - Metadata for each column from the primary matrix.

-IDxxxx_RowMeta.tab - Metadata for each row of the primary matrix.  'gene_symbol' is a required field if Ensembl IDs
+IDxxxx_ROWmeta.tab - Metadata for each row of the primary matrix.  'gene_symbol' is a required field if Ensembl IDs

-IDxxxx_ExpMeta.json - Experimental-level metadata as defined in [this example](https://github.com/jorvis/gEAR/blob/master/www/user_templates/metadata_template.xlsx).
+IDxxxx_EXPmeta.json - Experimental-level metadata as defined in [this example](https://github.com/jorvis/gEAR/blob/master/www/user_templates/metadata_template.xlsx).

 The bundle of these 4 files will be in the format of **<file_prefix>.tab.counts.tar**